Check Library¶

 Checker Creation¶

-internally.
-Additionally there is a default_log_level
+be created.
+Additionally, there is also a default_log_level

-specify the log level of a failing check.
+level of failing checks.

-constant default_log_level : in log_level_t := error)
+default_log_level : log_level_t := error) return checker_t;

 Check¶